denniswesterman/denniswesterman/workplace/readme.md

 The services include:

 - **Identity & Access** – Ensuring that the right people have access to the right resources, based on trust, role, and need.
-- **Security & Protection** – Making security invisible but ever-present, protecting people and information without hindering flow.
+- **Security** – Making security invisible but ever-present, protecting people and information without hindering flow.
-- **Compliance & Trust** – Helping the organization act responsibly and transparently by meeting internal and external expectations by design.
+- **Compliance** – Helping the organization act responsibly and transparently by meeting internal and external expectations by design.
 - **Connectivity** – Enabling employees to work and collaborate from anywhere, securely and seamlessly.
-- **Endpoint Experience** – Supporting people on any device, with smooth performance and the right balance of freedom and control.
+- **Endpoint** – Supporting people on any device, with smooth performance and the right balance of freedom and control.
 - **Communication** – Facilitating effortless and secure communication across teams, time zones, and boundaries.
 - **File & Content Sharing** – Making information easy to find, secure to share, and safe to manage throughout its lifecycle.
 - **Collaboration** – Allowing people to co-create, brainstorm, and work together in real time, asynchronously or synchronously.
-- **Printing & Output** – Offering consistent and secure ways to produce and access physical information when needed.
 - **Learning & Adoption** – Supporting people in embracing new ways of working through guidance, community, and continuous learning.

 ---